dnovaes/keydetection/README.md

 # Installation

-Install nodejs from the official website (6.11+, with npm of course) Install as global: node-gyp, windows-build-tools for python2.7 and Microsoft Visual C++ DevLib using the command bellow.
-Don't forget to execute CLI of the windows as admninistrator power.
-Do not use git bash or other unix substitute for windows to run this.
+Install nodejs from the official website (6.11+, with npm of course) Install it as global access: node-gyp, windows-build-tools for python2.7 and Microsoft Visual C++ DevLib using the command bellow.

+- Do not forget to execute CLI of the windows with admininistrator rights.
+- Do not use git bash or other unix substitute for windows to run the commands below (Windows).

+> Node packages usually depend on packages with native code, so you have to install Visual Studio.
+> Node-gyp is a wrapper around Python GYP (Generate Your Projects), a tool that can generate project files for Gcc, XCode, and Visual Studio.
+Since the de facto method of Windows development is via Visual Studio, that's the supported one.

 ```
 npm install -g node-gyp